QUST-SmartData/QUST-SmartData.github.io/README.md

 Welcome to our GitHub team homepage!

-Our team is committed to promoting image analysis research in fields such as geology and medicine, and solving practical problems through deep learning and computer vision technology.
+We guys aimed at the image analysis research in fields such as geology and medicine, and solving practical problems through deep learning and computer vision technology.
 </div>

 ## Study
-We focus on the following research directions:
+We focus on the following releated studies:

 - 🖼️ Computer Vision
 - 🧠 Deep Learning